elsassph/modular-haxe-example/readme.md

 	--macro exclude('module1')

+Compiler argument to exclude a list of classes from an external file (*apparently faster than using many `exclude`*):

+	--macro excludeFile('excludes.txt')

 You should simply create several JS files with the code you want, excluding the code to share.

 ### The trick to join several JS modules